David Brearley High School

-David Brearley High School is a four-year comprehensive public high school that serves students in ninth through twelfth grades from Kenilworth in Union County, New Jersey, United States, operating as the lone secondary school of the Kenilworth Public Schools.
+David Brearley High School is a four-year comprehensive public high school that serves students in ninth through twelfth grades from Kenilworth in Union County, in the U.S. state of New Jersey, operating as the lone secondary school of the Kenilworth Public Schools.
 The school is named for David Brearley, a signer of the United States Constitution.

 Students from Winfield Township attend the school as part of a sending/receiving relationship with the Winfield Township School District.

-As of the 2021–22 school year, the school had an enrollment of 766 students and 69.3 classroom teachers (on an FTE basis), for a student–teacher ratio of 11.1:1.
-There were 88 students (11.5% of enrollment) eligible for free lunch and 21 (2.7% of students) eligible for reduced-cost lunch.
+As of the 2023–24 school year, the school had an enrollment of 778 students and 72.3 classroom teachers (on an FTE basis), for a student–teacher ratio of 10.8:1.
+There were 135 students (17.4% of enrollment) eligible for free lunch and 59 (7.6% of students) eligible for reduced-cost lunch.

 The district participates in the Interdistrict Public School Choice Program at David Brearley High School, having been approved on November 2, 1999, as one of the first ten districts statewide to participate in the program.
-Each school year, slots are made available for seventh through tenth grades.
+Available slots are announced annually by grade.
 Prospective Choice participants must be residents of Union County eligible for placement in grades 7-10 who were enrolled in a public school during the full year prior to entry to the Kenilworth Public Schools.
-Seats in the program for non-resident students are specified by the district and are allocated by lottery (if there are more applicants than available slots), with tuition paid for participating students by the New Jersey Department of Education.

 History

-The name David Brearley Regional High School was chosen in March 1964 by the Union County Regional High School District to honor David Brearley one of four New Jersey residents to sign the Constitution of the United States, along with Jonathan Dayton and William Livingston who had already had high schools in the district named for them.
-A groundbreaking ceremony was held in May 1964 for the new school facility, which would be the fourth high school in the district and was expected to be the first in the state with air conditioning and electric heating.
-David Brearley Middle-High School opened as the David Brearley Regional High School in June 1966 for summer school courses, after years of fighting with the Union County Regional School District to open a high school in Kenilworth.
-The school opened to 640 students from Kenilworth that fall.
-John L. Dixey served as the inaugural principal and George Cuzzolino served as the assistant principal.
+Planning for a fourth Regional District high school to be located in Kenilworth began in April 1957, when voters approved the purchase of a 15-acre site as part of an expansion referendum that also included the construction of Governor Livingston Regional High School and an addition at Arthur L. Johnson Regional High School.
+Voters approved the purchase of 3.7 additional acres in a February 1962 referendum.
+Finally, on May 28, 1963, voters approved a referendum to issue $2,850,000 in bonds to fund the construction of a high school.
+The name David Brearley Regional High School was chosen in March 1964 by the Regional District to honor David Brearley, one of four New Jersey residents to sign the Constitution of the United States, along with Jonathan Dayton and William Livingston, who had already had high schools in the district named for them.
+A groundbreaking ceremony was held in May 1964 for the new school facility, which was expected to be the first in the state with air conditioning and electric heating.
+The school opened to students in June 1966 for summer school courses, with 640 students from Kenilworth attending regular classes that fall.
+John L. Dixey served as the inaugural principal.
 The original building contained 40 classrooms, an auditorium with a capacity of 820, a cafeteria with a capacity of 430, a gymnasium with a capacity of 2,000, and offices.
+The building was also designed to be accessible by handicapped students, with all physically handicapped students in the district assigned to Brearley regardless of residency.
+Garwood students began to be phased into Brearley in September 1967.